Fit & Sizing

 Boot Lasting and Sizing

 All quality boots are built around a carefully crafted foot shaped model - known as a "last".
 It is the last which gives a boot its fit characteristics.
 The quality of the lasting, and the time that each upper spends on the last, is crucial in giving Scarpa boots their renowned shape and fit.
 Scarpa develop a last to specifically suit the end use of each boot.
 As a result, when you step into a SCARPA boot, you can be sure it has been carefully designed to suit you and your activity.
-Additionally, SCARPA were the first company to develop a purpose made last for women's boots.
+Additionally, SCARPA were the first company to develop a purpose made last for women's walking boots.
 Today every ladies specific model has a dedicated female last.
 These lasts are slimmer in the mid foot and heel areas (Note: This female last may also be appropriate for a slim, low volume male foot and conversely a high volume, broad female foot may be better suited to the standard last).

 Correct foot preparation is a key component in getting comfortable performance from your boots.
 Try to buy good performance socks.
 A few guidelines to look for in a good sock are: